Ireland: Norman and English invasions

 On 1 May 1169, an expedition of Cambro-Norman knights, with an army of about 600 men, landed at Bannow Strand in present-day County Wexford.
 It was led by Richard de Clare, known as 'Strongbow' owing to his prowess as an archer.
 The invasion, which coincided with a period of renewed Norman expansion, was at the invitation of Dermot Mac Murrough, King of Leinster.

 In 1166, Mac Murrough had fled to Anjou, France, following a war involving Tighearnán Ua Ruairc, of Breifne, and sought the assistance of the Angevin King Henry II, in recapturing his kingdom.
 In 1171, Henry arrived in Ireland in order to review the general progress of the expedition.
 He wanted to re-exert royal authority over the invasion which was expanding beyond his control.
 Henry successfully re-imposed his authority over Strongbow and the Cambro-Norman warlords and persuaded many of the Irish kings to accept him as their overlord, an arrangement confirmed in the 1175 Treaty of Windsor.

 The invasion was legitimised by reference to provisions of the alleged Papal Bull Laudabiliter, issued by an Englishman, Adrian IV, in 1155.
 The document apparently encouraged Henry to take control in Ireland in order to oversee the financial and administrative reorganisation of the Irish Church and its integration into the Roman Church system.
 Some restructuring had already begun at the ecclesiastical level following the Synod of Kells in 1152.
 There has been significant controversy regarding the authenticity of Laudabiliter, and there is no general agreement as to whether the bull was genuine or a forgery.
 Further, it had no standing in the Irish legal system.

 In 1172, Pope Alexander III further encouraged Henry to advance the integration of the Irish Church with Rome.
 Henry was authorised to impose a tithe of one penny per hearth as an annual contribution.
-This church levy called Peter's Pence, is extant in Ireland as a voluntary donation.
+This church levy, called Peter's Pence, is extant in Ireland as a voluntary donation.
 In turn, Henry assumed the title of Lord of Ireland which Henry conferred on his younger son, John Lackland, in 1185.
 This defined the Anglo-Norman administration in Ireland as the Lordship of Ireland.
-When Henry's successor died unexpectedly in 1199, John inherited the crown of England and retained the Lordship of Ireland.
+When Henry's successor, Richard the Lionheart died unexpectedly in 1199, John inherited the crown of England and retained the Lordship of Ireland.
 Over the century that followed, Norman feudal law gradually replaced the Gaelic Brehon Law across large areas, so that by the late 13th century the Norman-Irish had established a feudal system throughout much of Ireland.
 Norman settlements were characterised by the establishment of baronies, manors, towns and the seeds of the modern county system.
-A version of the Magna Carta (the Great Charter of Ireland), substituting Dublin for London and the Irish Church for, the English church at the time, the Catholic Church, was published in 1216 and the Parliament of Ireland was founded in 1297.
+A version of Magna Carta (the Great Charter of Ireland), substituting Dublin for London and the Irish Church for, the English church at the time, the Catholic Church, was published in 1216 and the Parliament of Ireland was founded in 1297.